TiagoOlivoto/metan/cran-comments.md

 **I think the following note doesn't matter.**

 >
+unable to verify current time

+**I believe this requires a fix in the check function by the R development team or the web-resource coming online again.**

+>
 checking top-level files ...
 NOTE
 Files 'README.md' or 'NEWS.md' cannot be checked without 'pandoc' being installed.

-I can put these in .Rbuildignore but CRAN supports NEWS.md now.
+**I can put these in .Rbuildignore but CRAN supports NEWS.md now.**